ubuntudroid/todoist-gnome-shell-extension/README.md

+**Unmaintained: Please check out our [todoist-indicator] which started as a fork of this project and greatly expand on its feature set.**

 # Unofficial Todoist Gnome Shell extension

 This is an unofficial Gnome Shell extension which displays the number of currently open tasks in the top right corner of your Gnome Shell.